 Graduation day is just around the corner and it’s time to start thinking about your graduation day attire.
 Even though your school or college may provide you with your main graduation day clothing and materials, there are other pieces of graduation attire you must take into account.
-For instance, if you’re wondering how to wear graduation stoles or how to wear graduation stole or sashes, here at CollegeWear, we’ll help make sure you’re in tip-top shape for what’s not just an important day in your academic career, but your life.
+For instance, if you’re wondering how to wear graduation stoles or how to wear graduation sashes, here at CollegeWear, we’ll help make sure you’re in tip-top shape for what’s not just an important day in your academic career, but your life.

 And, regardless, all your friends and family will be there taking pictures.
 So, you may as well look the part for the occasion!